pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 Machine learning in atomic-scale modeling is often used to replace expensive ab initio methods with cheaper approximations.
 While certainly lucractive an additional consideration for ML use-case is its utility as a surrogate model to help researchers identify interesting regions in the material space.
 It also helps to decode the 'intuition' and serendipity involved in material development and hopefully provide a rigorous data driven basis for a design decision.

-Below are some (recent) review, articles, resources I've found that document the state-of-the-art for material informatics.
+Below are few reviews, articles, and resources I've found that document the state-of-the-art for material informatics.
 It goes without saying that this is a highly biased and a non-exhaustive listing of articles covering only the ones I've read.
 The idea with this document is to provide a starting point in understanding the general status of the field.

 ## Reviews: